home-assistant/addons/ssh/DOCS.md

 ## Known issues and limitations

-- This add-on will not enable you to install packages or do anything as root.
+- This add-on does not give you access to the underlying operating system.
-  This is not working with Home Assistant.
+  This means you won't be able to install packages or do anything as root on the host operating system.

 ## Support